-Prior to the Ordinance Committee meeting upon which the Student Housing Ordinance was voted on and approved for a vote by the full City Council, the prior iteration of the ordinance targeting student tenants in all dwelling units was referred to the City Plan Commission to consider the same in light of the city's comprehensive plan.
-Mr. D'Amico and many other landlords appeared at this meeting and voiced objection to the same.
-The members of the City Plan Commission stated that the ordinance seemed discriminatory and did not appear to be a solution to the problem of addressing noise and student behavior.
+student behavior.
 The City Plan Commission voted unanimously against recommending the ordinance for approval by the Ordinance Committee.
 Rather, the City Plan Commission recommended that the City Council create a task force to include landlords, surrounding property owners, students, police and others to study the issues giving rise to noise and student behavior and to recommend solutions to solve this problem.
-D'Amico Affidavit, Appendix Tab 4, ¶15.
+D'Amico Affidavit, ¶15.
 It was only after this meeting and the many objections from landlords and other property owners that Councilwoman Ryan decided to water the ordinance down to its present form, affecting only students occupying single family homes in an R-1A and R-1 zoning districts.
-D'Amico Affidavit, Appendix Tab 4, ¶14.
+D'Amico Affidavit, ¶14.